 In addition, you can change each option individually:

 Please note that if you’ve changed any ethernet card parameters using the

-However after a system restarts the changes you made with
+However, after a system restarts, the changes you made with

 /etc/sysconfig/network-scripts/ifcfg-eth-id file and include a line as shown below:

 ETHTOOL_OPTS="speed 100 duplex full autoneg on"